Applelo/vite-plugin-inject-preload/README.md

 A [Vite plugin](https://github.com/vitejs/vite) for injecting [&lt;link rel='preload'>](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content)

-This plugin adds preload links on build by getting ViteJS output assets files.
+This plugin adds preload links on build by getting ViteJS output assets.

-Currently this plugin is working **only on build** because of the way Rollup and Vite behave.
+Currently this plugin **only works on build** because of the way Vite behave.
 Maybe in a future update 🤷‍♂️.

 ## 📦 Install